The role of polarization field terms in a model for a cavity quantum material: Summary and conclusion

 \section{Summary and conclusion}

 We have studied a toy model of a single electron in a double-well potential which is coupled to a uniform cavity field.
-The potential can be tuned to describe ``bands'' of localised orbitals, which model pairs of Wannier functions on a lattice with two sites.
-The light-matter coupling was studied in the Coulomb, dipole, and multi-center dipole (or Peierls) gauge, with each of these gauges representing a unique separation of the composite system into ``light'' and ``matter''.
+The potential can be tuned to describe ``bands'' of localised orbitals, which model pairs of atomic orbitals or Wannier functions on a lattice with two sites.
+The light-matter coupling was studied in the Coulomb, dipole, and multi-center dipole (or Peierls) gauges, with each of these gauges representing a unique separation of the composite system into ``light'' and ``matter''.

-Although the Peierls substitution can be a desirable starting point for cavity models, by itself it neglects the contribution of the polarization field terms which naturally emerge in the Peierls gauge.
+Although the Peierls substitution can be a desirable starting point for cavity models, by itself it neglects the contribution of the polarization field terms which naturally emerge when a transformation of the Coulomb gauge to the Peierls gauge is performed.
+Moreover, we see that the Peierls substitution does not belong to the Coulomb gauge theory, but instead is defined for the same electron and photon degrees of freedom which are introduced in the Peierls gauge.

 While intraband terms can often be eliminated under symmetry in 1D models, we showed that the interband dipole moments contribute to the spectrum of a single electron in the cavity at strong coupling via the self-polarization.
-Further to this, we found in Sec.~\ref{sec:non-invariance} that this term may also contribute to the calculation of expectation values for observables.
+While our toy model represents a peculiar case in which the low-energy spectrum is shifted only by a scalar offset, this is not the case in general.
+In a more general case, we would expect that the self-polarization contributes to the dressed hopping terms.
+Furthermore, we found in Sec.~\ref{sec:non-invariance} that the self-polarization can also contribute to the calculation of expectation values for observables in this model.
 Moreover, we showed that the Peierls substitution fails to capture the coupling between bands in our model, requiring direct coupling via dipolar polarization fields.
+In 2D or 3D models, the intraband dipolar coupling will also generally be needed to describe the light-matter interaction.